0Tech/planetarium/test/chain/README.md

 ## peer exchange

-The first configuration would be like following diagram.
+The configuration would be like following diagram.
 After some moment, sentries will exchange the peer information directly.

 sentries <-> seed <---> seed <-> sentries